Graicc/link-share-forever/README.md

 A rewrite of [Link Share](https://github.com/Graicc/link-share/) focused on lasting forever.

-Written in C with minimal dependencies (SQLite, OpenSSL, libc).
+Written in C with minimal dependencies (SQLite, OpenSSL, curl, libc).

 For updates, see [log.md](notes/log.md)